bryan-o-orellana/Sell_Out_and_Inventories_KKAA/SELL_OUT_E_INVENTARIOS_KKAA/MEDIDAS DAX.md

 Make sure the date table (DimFechas) is properly marked as a Date Table in Power BI for time intelligence to work correctly.

+## License / Disclaimer

+This project is intended for internal professional use.
+Data and full model structures are confidential and proprietary to the company Intermoda .S.A.

 📘 Author: Bryan O. Orellana Chávez
 📅 Last Updated: October 2025